-Healthcare executives majorly depends on Pharmacy when it comes increasing their revenue.
+Healthcare executives majorly depend on Pharmacy when it comes to increasing their revenue.
 Without saying it goes hand in hand.
 Furthermore, CMS has reduced its Average Sales price margin from 6 % to 4 % for non-pass-through.
 This has affected pharmacy billing and reimbursement.
-However, there are certain other aspects of Pharmacy Billing that can affect reimbursement if the revenue cycle management is not well implemented.
+However, there are certainly other aspects of Pharmacy Billing that can affect reimbursement if the revenue cycle management is not well implemented.

-The pharmacy department factually is one of a hospital’s greatest revenue generator centers.
-However, pharmacy can also be a major contributor to revenue with little upfront investment.
-Consider hiring pharmacy billing service provider which can provide support services to decrease length of stay, manage medication through collaborative practices, and facilitate appropriate medication reimbursement.
+The pharmacy department factually is one of the hospital’s greatest revenue generator centers.
+However, the pharmacy can also be a major contributor to revenue with little upfront investment.
+Consider hiring a pharmacy billing service provider which can provide support services to decrease the length of stay, manage medication through collaborative practices, and facilitate appropriate medication reimbursement.

 Capturing full and appropriate reimbursement in the pharmacy is challenging.
 Frequent pricing changes, new drugs introduced to the market, outdated charge description masters CDM and missed charge capture can contribute to missed pharmacy revenue.